Nationals vs. Braves Player Props Betting Odds

-Bookmakers have listed player props for Ronald Acuna Jr., Lane Thomas and others when the Atlanta Braves host the Washington Nationals at Truist Park on Friday at 7:20 PM ET.
+Player prop betting options for Ronald Acuna Jr., Lane Thomas and others are available in the Atlanta Braves-Washington Nationals matchup at Truist Park on Saturday, starting at 4:10 PM ET.

 Nationals vs. Braves Game Info